Martin D. Ginsburg: Who Was Ruth Bader Ginsburg’s Husband?

-Martin D. Ginsburg was the husband of Supreme Court justice Ruth Bader Ginsburg, who died on Friday at the age of 87.
+Martin D. Ginsburg was the husband of Supreme Court Justice Ruth Bader Ginsburg, who died on Friday at the age of 87.

-The passing of the longtime gender equality advocate and Supreme Court stalwart has led to new attention for her late husband, who passed away in 2010.
-Like his partner, Martin Ginsburg was heavily involved in the legal profession, serving as a lawyer with a speciality in taxation and a law professor at Georgetown University Law Center.
+The passing of the longtime gender equality advocate and Supreme Court stalwart has led to new attention for her late husband, who passed away in 2010 following a battle with cancer.
+Like his partner, Martin Ginsburg was heavily involved in the legal profession, serving as a lawyer with a specialty in taxation and a law professor at Georgetown University Law Center.

 Couple Were Married For 56 Years